Jakob "Jackie" Gerlich: Wizard of Oz

 Maren said that due to previous engagements, the three members of the Lollipop guild did not stay in contact after Oz.
 In 2013 he stated "We pretty much separated because they all had previous engagements.
 Somebody had to go to Milwaukee, somebody had to go to Boston, New York, etc."

-Other Roles
+Other roles

-Gerlich's first acting experience was in the 1938 American Western Jed Buells The Terror Of Tiny Town, the world's only Western with an all-midget cast.
-Jakob was a part of the troupe of actors formerly called the Singer Midgets that Buell renamed Jed Buells Midgets.
+Gerlich's first acting experience was in Jed Buell's 1938 American Western The Terror Of Tiny Town, the world's only Western with an all-midget cast.
+Jakob was a part of the troupe of actors formerly called the Singer Midgets that Buell renamed Jed Buell's Midgets.

 Another acting experience was also an uncredited role when he played Bobby in the 1939 film East Side of Heaven.

 Besides his small movie roles, Gerlich was a circus performer in the Ringling Bros. and Barnum & Bailey Circus.

 Gerlich was interviewed by Mike Wallace on May 1, 1959.

+Death and legacy

-On December 27, 1960, Gerlich died at the age of 35 in Sarasota, Florida, due to natural causes.
+On December 27, 1960, Gerlich died in Sarasota, Florida, at the age of 35.